DarrynTakken/solana-token-info-cli/README.md

 Solana Token Info CLI is a Rust-based command-line tool that retrieves token information for a given Solana address.

 ## Features
-- Retrieve token name
+- Retrieves token information for the give Solana address
+  - Name
-- Retrieve token symbol
+  - Symbol
-- Retrieve token description
+  - Description
-- Retrieve token website
+  - Website
-  - Retrieve all DNS entries for the token website
+    - DNS entries for the website
-- Retrieve telegram
+  - Telegram
-- Retrieve twitter
+  - Twitter
-- Retrieve facebook
+  - Facebook
-- Retrieve instagram
+  - Instagram
-- Retrieve token supply
+  - Supply

+  These fields are all optional and will not be returned if they do not exist.

 ## Technologies
 This project is built using the following technologies and libraries: